JoanaParreira/Tic-Tac-Toe/README.md

 I'm working on improving the game with the following features:

 - Implementing a choice of name for the players on a starting menu ✔️
-- Adding a counter to verify how many times each play has won
+- Adding a counter to verify how many times each player has won
 - Add music and sound effects to make the experience more interactive